nickboon/portfolio-3/README.md

     	"generate:svelte": "node src/mdToSvelte/mdToSvelte.js ./path/to/markdown/directory/"
 ```

-One of the file mst be named `Root.md`.
+One of the file must be named `Root.md`.
+This will be converted into the root Svelte component, which can then load other generated components by including a project set.

 Sample Markdown: